 - Measure the Moon – In an episode of the Big Bang Theory they use a laser to bounce some photons off the moon and calculate the distance.
 Obviously getting a high power laser is not trivial, but they are used in all sorts of applications so I’m sure you could acquire one if you wanted to.
 This wouldn’t prove the earth is round, but it would certainly be problematic for a central part of the flat-earth theory in which the sun and moon are only 3000 miles above the surface.

-- Coriolis – Although some flat-earthers think the coriolis effect does not exist, it is trivial to demonstrate how this works with any fluid moving within a rotating frame of reference.
+- Coriolis – Although some flat-earthers think the coriolis effect does not exist, it is trivial to demonstrate how this works with any fluid moving within a rotating frame of reference, like in a spin tank.
 Once you have have proven this to yourself, you could take basic measurements of wind for several days while a low pressure system is moving over you.
-Obviously it would be best to do this in a flat region or over the ocean.
+It would be best to do this in a region without too much terrain or over the ocean.
 If you did this in a mid latitude location in the northern and southern hemisphere you would notice that the wind moves in opposite directions around the area of low pressure.
 This could not happen on a disk-shaped earth unless you crossed onto the underside of the disk.

 I realize I’m wasting my time here, but it’s still interesting to think about!